Frances Nimmo Greene: Author

-She returned to Montgomery in 1913, and thereafter devoted her entire time to writing.
+Greene returned to Montgomery in 1913, and thereafter devoted her time to writing.

 Greene's first novel, Into the Night, published by the Crowells, was a story of modern New Orleans, dealing with a Mafia mystery.
-It was her first sustained piece of fiction, and its success was immediate and flattering.
+It was her first long piece of fiction, and its success was immediate.
 Other novels, The Right of the Strongest, One Clear Call, The Devil to Pay, followed in quick succession, all published by Scribner's.
 All her fiction was popular.
-The field of the novel, limitless as it is, never engaged Greene's entire interest.
+The field of the novel never engaged Greene's entire interest.
 It was only one phase of her literary expression.
 She also wrote books for young people" King Arthur's Court, and With Spurs of Gold.

 Versatile as she was -novelist, playwright, journalist, poet- the phase of her work in literature that stood out pre-eminently was that of her books for children.
-In these books, her determination to develop a higher national consciousness in the mind of the child becomes clear.
-This vision was intensified by the years of the Civil War, as the titles of other published books showed: My Country's Voice, America First, and American Ideals.
+In these books, her determination to develop patriotism in the mind of the child becomes clear.
+This vision was intensified by the years of the American Civil War, as the titles of other published books showed: My Country's Voice, America First, and American Ideals.

 She was already most favorably known in the field of children's literature by King Arthur's Court, a book which was favorably received as soon as it was published, and which held its place with honor for more than a decade.
 Through this book, thousands of children became familiar with the Arthurian legends.
 The popularity of this book was so great that Greene and her cousin, Dolly Williams Kirk, whose poems had magazine publication, brought out in collaboration, a volume of stories of chivalry, With Spurs of Gold.
 This book received high praise from readers, and was used in college courses.

 Viewed as a synthetic whole, and taken in conjunction with her earlier books on chivalry, the scope of her series of readers, American Ideals, was of an educative value beyond anything ever done before in this line.
-This series, published by Scribner's, contained in the 'Colonial' volume, a chapter, "Virginia and the Ideal of Civil Liberty", which presented Virginia's place in history.
+This series, published by Scribner's, contained in the 'Colonial' volume, a chapter, "Virginia and the Ideal of Civil Liberty", which presented the history of Virginia.

-Later, she was engaged in collaborating with her sister, Mrs. Annie Greene Brown, on a volume of short stories.
+Later, Greene collaborated with her sister, Annie Greene Brown, on a volume of short stories.